What Is Normal and What Is Abnormal Vaginal and Uterine Bleeding?

 Symptoms of Abnormal Vaginal Bleeding

-While every woman’s body is different, the best gynecologist in Queens can tell you there are some basic guidelines for determining whether the flow you’re experiencing should be termed abnormal or not.
+While every woman’s body is different, the best gynecologist in Queens can tell you there are some basic guidelines for determining whether the flow you are experiencing should be considered abnormal or not.
 Symptoms of abnormal bleeding — such as endometrial bleeding or an even more serious medical condition — include:

 - Bleeding after periods have ended

-- Menstrual flow that’s lighter or heavier than normal for you
+- Menstrual flow that is lighter or heavier than normal for you

 - Prolonged menstrual bleeding

 - A flow when you don’t expect it — such as during pregnancy or after menopause

-- Noticeable bleeding after intercourse, which isn’t related to the start or end of your period
+- Noticeable bleeding after intercourse, which is not related to the start or end of your period

 - Significant and unusual pain that accompanies your vaginal bleeding

 Any abnormal vaginal bleeding may be a symptom of a medical condition that needs treatment.
-Since bleeding can be an especially serious issue during pregnancy, seek medical attention immediately if you’re experiencing bleeding and you know or suspect you are pregnant.
+Since bleeding can be an especially serious issue during pregnancy, seek medical attention immediately if you are experiencing bleeding and you know or suspect you are pregnant.

 Conditions That Lead to Abnormal Bleeding